Salt (rapper)

-Cheryl Renee James (born March 28, 1966), better known by her stage name Salt, is an American rapper.
+Cheryl Renee James (born March 28, 1966), also known as Salt, is an American rapper.
 She is best known as a member of the female rap trio Salt-N-Pepa, which also includes Pepa (Sandra Denton) and Spinderella (Deidra "Dee Dee" Roper).
 James starred in The Salt-N-Pepa Show, a reality TV series focusing on reforming the group; which aired on the VH1 network in 2008.

 Early life

-The daughter of a transit worker and Barbara James, a bank manager, James was born in Brooklyn, New York.
+The daughter of a transit worker and Barbara James, a bank manager, James was born in Brooklyn, New York City.
 The middle of three children, James grew up in the Bushwick section of Brooklyn.
 James attended Grover Cleveland High School, graduating in 1983.
 After high school, James enrolled at Queensborough Community College to study nursing.
 James met Queens-native Sandra Denton in 1985 while attending college.